AndreIglesias/Kernel-From-Scratch/kernel/README.md

   ```

 - **Terminal Initialization**:
-  - Initializes the terminal, setting up the screen with the default color and clearing it.
+  - This kernel uses the VGA text mode buffer (located at `0xB8000`) as the output device.

   ```c
   void terminal_init(t_terminal *terminal) {
       ...